vohai2003/hdp_data_tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-3.md

 ![provenance_event](assets/images/acquire-twitter-data/provenance_event.jpg)

-You will be able to see the data NiFi sent to the external process HDFS.
+You will be able to see the data NiFi sent to the external process Kafka.
 The data below shows tweets dataset.

 ![view_event_tweet](assets/images/acquire-twitter-data/view_event_tweet.jpg)